 For those traveling from Kigali in Rwanda, we also offer road gorilla habituation trips that start from the airport or hotel in Kigali city.
 The trip takes about 4-5 hours and includes stops at the genocide memorial before crossing into Uganda through the Katuna or Cyanika border.
 All transportation options are available to ensure you reach the southern part of Bwindi Impenetrable National Park for your gorilla habituation experience.

-Trek Africa Tours is a Ugandan-owned local tour operator with over 15 years of experience in providing sustainable and life-changing tours and holidays in East Africa.
-Our head offices are based in Entebbe, Uganda, and we specialize in organizing gorilla habituation safaris to Uganda, Rwanda, Burundi, Kenya, and Tanzania.
+Trek Africa Expeditions is a Ugandan-owned local tour operator with over 15 years of experience in providing sustainable and life-changing tours and holidays in East Africa.
+Our head offices are based in Entebbe, Uganda, and we specialize in organizing gorilla habituation safaris to Uganda.

 As members of the Association of Uganda Tour Operators (AUTO) and registered by the Uganda Tourism Board (UTB), we have established a strong and long-standing relationship with the Uganda Wildlife Authority (UWA), making it easy for us to book gorilla permits and plan your gorilla safari from Kigali.

-Next time you plan to visit any of the five East African countries, consider booking with Trek Africa Tours for an unforgettable gorilla habituation safari.
+Next time you plan to visit any of the five East African countries, consider booking with Trek Africa Expeditions for an unforgettable gorilla habituation safari.